 Explore Le Marais

-When we got back to Paris, we decided to explore Le Marais, a chic, trendy spot that is known for being LGBQT+ friendly.
+When we got back to Paris from Versailles, we decided to explore Le Marais, a chic, trendy spot that is known for being LGBQT+ friendly.
 It is a vibrant community with shops and restaurants that’s located right on the Seine river.
 It’s not a must-do, but definitely worth walking around if you have some extra time.

 - A guide takes you up and down the streets of Montmartre and tells you about the history, landmarks, and other quintessential things you may not find on your own.
 This was the perfect way to familiarize ourselves with the city!